Yqno/ArchScripts/README.md

-# Archinstallscripts
+# Arch Scripts
-Customized Install Scripts for arch linux
+Customized Install Scripts and more for Arch linux